nbrightproject/NBrightTS/README.md

 This project is the replacement for the /NBrightCore and /NBrightDNN projects.

-The project strucutre is designed to better fit development in DNN environment.
+The project structure is designed to better fit development in DNN environment.

 #Setup Dev System